-This year we are honoring Fred Wendorf, the “Father” of SMU-in-Taos and Emeritus Professor of Anthropology at SMU.
-The author of more than 30 books, Wendorf has been a member of the SMU faculty since 1964.
+Fred Wendorf, the “Father” of SMU-in-Taos and Emeritus Professor of Anthropology at SMU, passed away July 15, 2015.
+The author of more than 30 books, Wendorf had been a member of the SMU faculty since 1964.
 In 1987, he became the first SMU faculty member elected to the National Academy of Sciences.

 Wendorf founded SMU’s Department of Anthropology and SMU’s Fort Burgwin Research Center in Taos, New Mexico.
 His excavations in New Mexico unearthed the remnants of a log fort established by the U.S. Army in 1852 to protect the Taos-Santa Fe road from roaming Apache and Comanche.
 Wendorf reconstructed Fort Burgwin’s structures based on the archaeological evidence he found of the original vertical log buildings.

 SMU began acquiring the property in 1964, which evolved into the campus for SMU-in-Taos and now offers academic courses in the humanities, natural sciences, and the arts as well as archaeological and anthropological research at the restored 19th-century Fort Burgwin compound and the 13th-century Pot Creek Pueblo archeological site.